 Accept Leadership Mandate (#7 Reset Performance Mgmt.)

-Organizations misleadingly believe that their Performance Management will miraculously separate your people into groups and reward the stars and deal with the low performers.
+Organizations misleadingly believe that their Performance Management will miraculously separate their people into groups, rewarding the stars and dealing with the low performers.
 They might even apply forced rankings to guarantee an adequate separation between the two.
 Stop pretending!
-You don’t need annual reviews to know who your players.
-Accept that handling (poor) performance is a leadership mandate.
-And no approach will (nor should it) take that responsibility from you.
+You don’t need annual reviews to know your players.
+Accept that handling poor performance is a leadership mandate.
+And no approach will (nor should) take that responsibility away from you.

 This article is part of the series “How Lean | Agile Enterprises Push the Reset Button on Performance Management”

 #7: Accept that handling (poor) performance is a leadership mandate and don’t hide behind Performance Management

 Many managers erroneously rely (too much) on Performance Management to reward their stars and deal with their low performers.
 As a result, “problem” employees are subtly ignored throughout the year in the hope that the year-end process will take care of their inadequate output and that a subsequent development plan will turn things around for the better in the upcoming performance cycle.